Iowa Park, TX

 What is humidity-controlled storage?

-Climate-controlled storage usually means temperature control — a heated and cooled unit kept within a fixed range, typically 55°F to 80°F. Humidity control adds a second regulation layer: active dehumidification that holds relative humidity below a target threshold (we use 60%) regardless of outdoor weather.
+Climate-controlled storage usually means temperature control.
+That is a heated and cooled unit kept within a fixed range, typically 55°F to 80°F. Humidity control adds a second regulation layer on top of that.
+Active dehumidification holds relative humidity below a target threshold (we use 60%) regardless of the outdoor weather.

 That distinction matters because North Texas humidity swings are extreme.
-A July afternoon in Iowa Park can run 85% humidity and 97°F — conditions where mildew growth begins on paper and fabric within hours, and where the surface of any sealed leather or wood item starts to swell as moisture is absorbed from the air.
+A July afternoon in Iowa Park can run 85% humidity and 97°F. Those are conditions where mildew growth begins on paper and fabric within hours, and where the surface of any sealed leather or wood item starts to swell as it absorbs moisture from the air.
 A non-humidity-controlled storage unit tracks those conditions.
 A humidity-controlled unit does not.

 What kinds of belongings benefit most from humidity control?